-They perform system administration on Command, Control, Communications, Computer (C4), Intelligence and various functional area platforms.
+Cyber Systems Operations Specialists perform system administration on Command, Control, Communications, Computer (C4), Intelligence and various functional area platforms.
+Core competencies include:

-Core competencies include: server operating systems, database administration and web technologies.
 They administer server-based operating systems, distributed applications, network storage, messaging and application monitoring required to integrate cyber systems and applications.
-3D0X2 personnel support identification, reconnaissance and exploitation of vulnerabilities while enhancing capabilities within cyber environments to achieve the desired affects.
+3D0X2 personnel support identification, reconnaissance, and exploitation of vulnerabilities while enhancing capabilities within cyber environments to achieve the desired effects.

 Specific duties of this AFSC include:

 - Providing core services by designing, configuring, installing and managing data services at the operating system and server application level.

 - Providing directory services utilizing dynamically assigned IP addresses, domain name server, storage area network and electronic messaging resources.

 - Managing secure authentication methods utilizing public key infrastructure (PKI) technologies and procedures.